hydaline-code/Capstone_project_1/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for this oppunity I get in improving myself professionally everyday.
+I will like to thank Microverse for this oppunity I get in improving myself professionally everyday.

+I will like to thank [Cindy Shin in Behance](https://www.behance.net/adagio07) for providing this amazing design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>